 As mentioned above, the FE exam changed to a computer-based format in January 2014.
 Examinees register for the exam through NCEES, obtaining approval to test from the appropriate state licensing board as required, and take the exam at any approved Pearson VUE test center at a time and day that is convenient to them.
-Currently, testing windows during the year are January/February, April/May, July/August, and October/November.
 Examinees receive their results (pass or fail) 7-10 days after taking the exam.
 These results are reported to the appropriate licensing board so that the examinees can be considered for engineer intern status.
-At the end of testing windows 2 and 4 (June and December of each calendar year), NCEES produces and distributes detailed Subject Matter Reports containing results by topic area for examinees from each institution.
+In January and July of each calendar year, NCEES produces and distributes detailed Subject Matter Reports containing results by topic area for examinees from each institution.